MichaelCurrie/times-tables-challenge/README.md

-## A 30-minute fun activity: Times Tables Heatmap!
+## My 30-minute fun activity: Times Tables Heatmap!

 I wanted to create a heatmap for the multiplication tables; for example, I have noticed that 9x9 is easier for me to recall than 6x8.